Cross-Organizational and Asynchronous Collaboration in 2022

-More and more businesses now rely on collaboration with externals (think of externals as agencies, clients, freelancers, investors, stakeholders, even team-members and parents these days) in their day to day work.
-Over the last year this requirement to collaborate with externals on projects has become more important than ever yet we're still having trouble streamlining the asynchronous part of the collaboration process - which hinders productivity and progress.
+More and more businesses now rely on collaboration with externals (think of externals as agencies, clients, freelancers, investors, or stakeholders) in their day-to-day work.
+Over the last year, this requirement to collaborate with outside organizations on projects has become more important than ever, yet we're still having trouble streamlining the asynchronous part of the cross-organizational collaboration process - which hinders productivity and progress.

 It's about time we face these asynchronous collaboration struggles head-on.
 Let's dive deeper into what these challenges look like and learn how to overcome them when working on creative projects with externals.

-Asynchronous collaboration is collaboration between two parties or more that doesn't happen at the same time.
-On the other hand, synchronous collaboration is well covered, think Zoom, Skype, Slack, etc that allow two or more parties to communicate simultaneously.
+Asynchronous collaboration is when collaboration between two parties or more doesn't happen at the same time.
+On the other hand, synchronous collaboration is well covered, think Zoom, Skype, Slack, etc that allows two or more parties to communicate simultaneously.

 Asynchronous collaboration is the troublesome one, and currently, there isn't that perfect tool that offers the right solution....or is there?